szeyee123/2404/README.md

     Port Conflicts: If the ports 3000 or 5000 are already in use, you can change them in the respective configuration files (package.json for React and server.js or app.js for Express).

     CORS Errors: If you encounter CORS issues, make sure the backend is set up to allow requests from the frontend.
-You can use the cors package in your Express backend: npm install cors
+You can use the cors package in your Express backend: <br>
+    npm install cors <br>

-    Then, in app.js (or your Express setup file), add: const cors = require('cors');
+    Then, in app.js (or your Express setup file), add: <br>
+    const cors = require('cors'); <br>
     app.use(cors());

 ## Project Structure